F32Organization/Faithful32-1.12.2/README.md

 Careerbees | Not Implemented | careerbees
 Chest Transporter | Not Implemented | chesttransporter Chisel | Textures from 1.10 | chisel
-Chisels and Bits | Nor Implemented | chiselsandbits CoFH Core | In Progress | cofh
+Chisels and Bits | Not Implemented | chiselsandbits CoFH Core | In Progress | cofh
 Comforts | Not Implemented | comforts
 Compacter | Not Implemented | compacter